jaumet/avook-pwa/README.md

 - `DEMO-BETA`
 - `DEMO-GAMMA`

+Visit `http://localhost:8080/access/DEMO-ALPHA` (or append `?token=DEMO-ALPHA` to
-Visit `http://localhost:8080/access?token=DEMO-ALPHA` to exercise the validation flow from the PWA.
+`/access`) to exercise the validation flow from the PWA.
 If you omit the token or provide an unknown one, the interface will now explain the issue instead of failing with a server error.

 Both applications currently expose minimal placeholder features but share the final project layout so that subsequent work can focus on business logic and UI.